codesmile-io/m1-docker-compose-wordpress/README.md

 Place any `backup.sql` in the db directory and it should automatically be copied and imported when starting the container.

+### Normal Wordpress installation
+Place the WP installation in `web`

+### Bedrock / Sage Wordpress installation
+Put these files in the sage root so you have a `web` dir to look at.

 ## Nginx
 My setup is based on the bedrock / Sage setup where you have composer in root and look at the `/web` dir for nginx.
 Thus its important that if you dont go the sage way you still need to put all files in the `web/` dir.
 Or change the config file in `/docker-files/nginx/default.conf`: `root /var/www/html/web;` to whatever you put your files in.